2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 1) **Your communication channels (Telegram, Signal, Matrix, etc.) will fill up, potentially making it difficult to follow conversations.**.
 Two points are therefore worth considering.

 On the one hand, if you have 500 members exchanging on various topics in the same discussion channel, most of them will gradually stop following the conversations, among other reasons, due to the abundance of messages to read and the associated notifications.
-In this sense, it's relevant **to rethink your communication channels, such as Telegram super-groups or a Discord server**, both of which allow you to group conversations by topic.
+In this sense, it's relevant **to rethink your communication channels, such as Telegram supergroups or a Discord server**, both of which allow you to group conversations by topic.

 On the other hand, having more people in the exchange channels also means having more bots, more scams, and, consequently, **more moderation to be done**.
 Therefore, you will need to be prepared, for example, by drafting a set of rules that you can rely on when moderating messages.
 From experience, this approach avoids most conflicts, especially when the rules are readily available for review on your communication channels.
 Along these lines, the Bitcoin Lille association wrote a few years ago **[an open-source set of rules](https://bitcoinlille.fr/reglement/) for its Telegram group and its Discord server**, based on simple and universal principles.
 Its design is [also available](https://www.canva.com/design/DAGHI692AD4/rjT4sqEnhajc5FiPA6GFZQ/edit?utm_content=DAGHI692AD4&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

 ![immagine](assets/fr/57.webp)

-2) **your meetings and events will fill up significantly, with an abundance of new faces eager to communicate with each other**.
+2) **Your meetings and events will fill up significantly, with an abundance of new faces eager to connect with one another.**

 In the face of this significant influx, several approaches can be discussed and considered: